Mirantis/k8s-externalipcontroller/doc/operating-modes.md

 Simple mode is easy to setup and takes less resources.
 It makes sense when all IPs should be brought up on the same node.
-However, fail-over in this mode takes longer than in Claims mode (k8s detects node failure in much longer intervals by default, see `node-monitor-grace-period`, `pod-eviction-timeout`;
-these could be minimized but there was no research on how safe is it to set them to some 2-5 seconds) and it may work wrong in some cases.
+However, fail-over in this mode takes longer than in Claims mode (k8s detects node failure in much longer intervals by default, this could be optimized - see "Fail-over optimization on k8s side" document) and it may work wrong in some cases.

 # Parameters